Phylolestes ethelae

 Phylolestes is a monotypic genus of damselflies in the family Synlestidae.
 It contains the single species Phylolestes ethelae, the Hispaniolan malachite.

+Taxonomy

+It is the only member of its family native to the Americas; all other species are found in Africa, Asia, and Australia.

+Distribution and habitat

-It is endemic to the island of Hispaniola, where it occurs in both the Dominican Republic and Haiti.
+It is endemic to the Caribbean island of Hispaniola, where it occurs in both the Dominican Republic and Haiti.

-This species has been noted at only three locations.
 It inhabits streamsides in forested mountain habitat around 2000 meters in elevation.
 The larvae develop in cold, clear pools.

+Conservation

-It is threatened by the destruction of its habitat.
+This species has been noted at only three locations on Hispaniola.
+It is threatened by the destruction of its habitat, and is considered Endangered.